KKV9/Minimal-Hyprland/README.md

 chmod +x install.sh
 ./install.sh
 ```

-To copy the config files only, run the install script but say no to install dependencies.
-This is useful if you prefer to upgrade your existing setup.
-Make sure to reboot your system after a full install.

 ## What next?
 - Press `SUPER + A` to bring up a list of actions.